alg/api_versioner/README.md

 ## UnsupportedVersion error

-`Versioner::UnsupportedVersion` error has `reason` field that is not initialized by default.
+`ApiVersioner::UnsupportedVersion` error has `reason` field that is not initialized by default.
 You can initialize it with your own value as necessary.
-This value is returned in the error meta-section by the `Versioner::DefaultHandler` as shown in the next section.
+This value is returned in the error meta-section by the `ApiVersioner::DefaultHandler` as shown in the next section.

 ## Handler